 Preparing Your Fourby for Offroad Exploring

-There’s a big difference between going for a Sunday beach run and heading off on a proper touring adventure.
+There’s a big difference between going for a Sunday beach run and heading off on a trip to a regional area for multiple weeks.
+There's been many times having recovery gear, and being prepared has really saved our butts, and others too!

-Remote tracks, corrugations that rattle every bolt loose, creek crossings, long distances between fuel stops — Australia doesn’t mess around.
-If your vehicle isn’t prepared properly, small issues can become big problems fast.
+Between corrugations that rattle bolts loose, deep creek crossings and long distances between fuel stops...
+Australia doesn’t mess around!
+If your vehicle isn’t prepared properly, small issues can become big & expensive fast.

-This guide walks through how we prepare our 4WD before heading bush.
+This guide walks through how we prepare our fourby before heading bush.
 Some practical steps that keep you moving safely and confidently.
 Before you worry about accessories or upgrades, get the basics right.

 1. Mechanical Condition Comes First